exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 ![Missing Image!](/img/ios-cards-tutorial/app/1-setup/1.png)

-Enter a name for your new application.
-You don't have to enter the same name as shown in the image here.
+Enter `ExAgainst` as the name for your new application.
 Remember the folder where you save the project, you'll need to find it again soon!

-In this tutorial we've named the project `ExiAgainst` and saved it into the directory `~/Documents/ios/`.
+Here we've saved it into the directory `~/Documents/ios/`.

 ![Missing Image!](/img/ios-cards-tutorial/app/1-setup/2.png)